Intel acquires Israeli mobile navigation firm Telmap

 TEL AVIV Chipmaker Intel Corp has agreed to acquire mobile navigation software maker Telmap, the chief executive of the Israel-based company said on Sunday.

-Details of the deal were not disclosed but Israeli media said Intel is paying about $300 million to $350 million.
+Details of the deal were not disclosed but Israeli media said Intel is paying about $300 million (192 million pounds) to $350 million.

 Telmap CEO Oren Nissim declined to comment on the price and said the deal was expected to close before the end of the year.

-Telmap will become a wholly-owned subsidiary of Intel, which has two plants and four development centers in Israel, and will retain its brand, management and 210 employees.
+Telmap will become a wholly-owned subsidiary of Intel, which has two plants and four development centres in Israel, and will retain its brand, management and 210 employees.

 "The unique thing about this transaction is that here comes a giant and says 'We really like what you're doing, we believe in your strategy, we want to enhance and go forward.
 We're not here to swallow you up,'" Nissim told Reuters.